Methylene (compound): Reactions with inorganic compounds

 Methylene is also a common ligand in coordination compounds, such as copper methylene CuCH_{2}.

 Methylene can bond as a terminal ligand, which is called methylidene, or as a bridging ligand, which is called methanediyl.

+In popular culture

+The formula of the methylene molecule (CH2) was mentioned as part of a Disney comic by the Donald Duck character in a comic in 1944 in a humorous vein.
+In the same spirit, the comic was eventually cited in the scientific literature by Peter Gaspar and George S. Hammond.
+The comic has been cited in other sources since, including a widely adopted textbook in organic chemistry by Robert Morrison and Robert Boyd.